-In accordance with accounting standards affecting disclosure of subsequent events, the Organization evaluated subsequent events for recognition and disclosure through August 3, 2022, the date which these financial statements were available to be issued.
-Management concluded that, other than above, no additional material subsequent events have occurred since December 31, 2021 that require recognition or disclosure in the financial statements.
+In accordance with accounting standards affecting disclosure of subsequent events, the Organization evaluated subsequent events for recognition and disclosure through October 16, 2023, the date which these financial statements were available to be issued.
+Management concluded that no additional material subsequent events have occurred since December 31, 2022 that require recognition or disclosure in the financial statements.